We independently select featured hotels and may earn a commission if you book through the links below.

 The Views: Panoramic Vistas & Contemporary Calm

-Previously known as Ocean Towers, The Views has been fully renovated and now offers some of the best ocean views in the main resort area.
-Rooms feature a clean coastal design, floor-to-ceiling windows, and private balconies—perfect for enjoying Coronado’s sunsets.
+If you’ve read old Hotel del Coronado reviews of this building under its former name, Ocean Towers, forget everything you saw.
+The Views has been completely renovated and is an entirely different experience now.
+It offers some of the best ocean views in the main resort area, with clean coastal design, floor-to-ceiling windows, and private balconies perfect for Coronado’s sunsets.

 Best For